BLuckoo/Bellybutton-Biodiversity/README.md

 The participants in the research have been provided with a "Test Subject ID No:" which they can use to access their demographic data and see the level and types of microbials found in their navels.

-The following information is available from the web site:
+The following information is available from the website:

-1. Demographic Info as per the chart below which shows the information provided by the participant
+1. Demographic Info as per the chart below displays the information provided by the participant
 <p align="center">
     <img width="114" alt="Demographic Info" src="https://user-images.githubusercontent.com/82583576/126014431-1c8e4e02-727a-4077-a835-4be47e5f6cbc.PNG">
  </p>

-2. A horizontal bar chart using the sample results collected for the said participant showing the top ten bacteria cultures found is also provided on the web page.
-As the participant hovers each bar on the chart, information with regards to the type and quantity of "Operational Taxonomic Units" (OTU's) - which is a group of organisms - found in the navel is published.
+2. A horizontal bar chart using the sample results collected for the said participant showing the top ten bacteria cultures found is provided on the website.
+When the participant hovers each bar on the chart, information with regards to the type and quantity of "Operational Taxonomic Units" (OTU's) - which is a group of organisms - found in the navel is published.
 <p align="center">
     <img width="678" alt="Top_10" src="https://user-images.githubusercontent.com/82583576/126014871-8e07439e-0eea-4039-b94e-ac7514105091.PNG">
 </p>